Persuaded Search: Introduction

-\begingroup \allowdisplaybreaks Agents in search and matching markets often contend with frictions stemming from incomplete information.
-An agent who does not fully observe the quality of the goods he samples during his search may mistakenly select a good of inferior quality or may abandon his search altogether.
-Given these inefficiencies wrought by incomplete information, it is unsurprising that information brokers have arisen to reduce or resolve the inherent uncertainty in various search markets: firms solicit background checks on job candidates before making hiring decisions, consumers seek information on products before making purchases, and individuals turn to advice from matchmakers to identify compatible spouses.\footnote{Each author of the current study flatters himself in believing he passed a background check from HireRight before his affiliation with Brown University.
-Two authors have solicited CarFax reports during searches for used automobiles.
+Agents in search and matching markets often contend with frictions stemming from incomplete information.
+An agent who does not perfectly observe the quality of the goods he samples during his search may mistakenly select a good of inferior quality or may abandon his search altogether.
+Given these inefficiencies, it is unsurprising that searching agents turn to information brokers so as to reduce the inherent uncertainty in various markets: consumers seek information on products before making purchases, home buyers commission geological risk assessments for natural disasters before closing, and individuals turn to advice from matchmakers to identify compatible spouses.\footnote{Each author of this paper has solicited CarFax reports during searches for used automobiles.
+Two authors have commissioned geological reports while searching for houses.
 None of the authors admits to having contacted a matchmaker, but at least one probably should.}

-Consider a \emph{persuaded search} game between an agent (he) in a search market, who wishes to fill his vacancy with a high quality good as soon as possible, and a profit-maximizing principal (she), who designs and sells signals that reveal information about the quality of goods in the market.
-The differences in the objectives of the agent and the principal lead to natural questions: How much information should the principal optimally convey?
-How much should she charge for the signal?
+We refer to the interaction between an ``agent" (he) who searches for a ``good'' and a ``principal" (she) who brokers information as a \emph{persuaded search} game.
+Because the objectives of the agent and principal differ---the agent seeks to maximize the outcome of his search while the principal seeks to maximize the payments she receives---natural questions arise: How much information about goods' quality should the principal optimally convey?
+How much should she charge?